 Bad news, travelers.
-As Americans begin planning their 2022 getaways, many are blissfully oblivious to the car rental apocalypse that has cast a shadow over the travel landscape for the past year.
-Folks may think they can simply go back to the vacation game plan they relied upon before the pandemic – lock down their flights first, reserve a hotel soon afterward and book a rental car whenever they finally get around to it.
+As Americans plan their 2023 getaways, many are blissfully oblivious to the car rental apocalypse still darkening the travel landscape.
+Folks may think they can simply go back to the vacation game plan they relied upon before the pandemic.
+Back then, you could lock down flights first, reserve a hotel and book a rental car whenever you finally got around to it.

-But doing things the old way won’t work anymore.
+But doing things the old way doesn’t work anymore.
 Through the early months of the pandemic, car rentals were dirt cheap.
 We’re talking $5 per day in Hawaii cheap.
 But, alas, those days are long gone.

 A few alarming statistics can illuminate the issue in a snap.
 Car rental rates in December 2021 were up 50% compared to December 2020 and up 60% compared to December 2019.
 In short, car rental prices are significantly higher now than they were pre-pandemic and also compared to the first year of the pandemic.

 The general expectation was prices would come down in 2022 and 2023.
 So far, prices are still much higher than they were pre-pandemic.

 The U.S. is still experiencing a major rental car shortage, so waiting until the last minute to lock down a vehicle means (a) paying through the nose; (b) being priced out of the market; or (c) not even having the option to overpay because every car will be sold out.

 Ask AutoSlash for a Quote on a Cheap Car Rental

 Why is there a rental car shortage when so many Americans are still avoiding travel?
 While demand for car rental is still down from pre-pandemic levels, more and more people are renting cars as they get vaccinated.
 Americans also have loads of vacation time squirreled away.
 But demand is only half of this car rental apocalypse.